Why double Still Outperforms BigDecimal: A Decade-Long Performance Comparison

 Overview

 When asked to improve the performance of a financial application, I know that if BigDecimal is involved, it will eventually need to be removed.
-While it may not be the largest performance bottleneck initially, as we optimize the system, BigDecimal often becomes one of the main culprits.
+While it may not be the largest performance bottleneck initially, as we optimise the system, BigDecimal often becomes one of the main culprits.

-BigDecimal is not an improvement
+BigDecimal is Not an Improvement

 • It has an unnatural syntax.
+The API is verbose and can be cumbersome to use.

 • It uses more memory.
+BigDecimal objects consume more memory compared to primitive types.

 • It creates more garbage (i.e., it causes more frequent garbage collection).